Frequency Asked Questions

 temporarily turns off all questions requiring calculation in all courses.
 This button only appears on questions that require calculations.

-All of these skips last for 8 hours, or until you press the Clear skips button at the bottom of the Choose Topics screen.
-You can keep skipping them again and again every 8 hours, but you might want to learn them and get them out of the way for good.
+All of these skips last for 16 hours, or until you press the button at the bottom of the Choose Topics screen.
+You can keep skipping them again and again every 16 hours, but you might want to learn them and get them out of the way for good.

-Some students choose not learn any questions requiring calculations.
-Since the exams (even the Extra) only contain a handful of questions requiring calculations, you can pass without doing any math, as long as you learn the other materials thoroughly.
+Many students choose to learn none of the math.
+(See Christina's Story.)
+Since the exams (even the Extra) only contain a handful of questions requiring calculations, you can easily pass without learning any math, as long as you learn the other materials thoroughly.

 What are the hint buttons?

 Questions requiring calculations usually have a "Show formula" hint, which shows the formula, and a "Show calculation" hint, which shows how to plug in the actual numbers into the formula to derive the correct answer.